-P22 Kilkenny supports 133 different languages such as Spanish, English, Portuguese, Russian, German and French in Latin and Cyrillic scripts.
+P22 Kilkenny supports 92 different languages such as Spanish, English, Portuguese, Russian, German and French in Cyrillic, Other, and Latin scripts.
 (Please note that not all languages are available for all formats.)

 Kilkenny is a decorative, Victorian-style font based on the metal type named Nymphic that was designed by Hermann Ihlenberg.
 Ihlenburg was born in Germany in 1843 where he studied art and worked for several German type foundries.
 He emigrated to the USA in 1866 and worked for the L. Johnson & Co. foundry, later MacKellar, Smiths & Jordan.
 American Type Founders acquired this typeface when they took over the MacKellar, Smiths & Jordan foundry and Nymphic appears in the ATF catalog of 1896.